 Free style (free motion) quilting

-This is doing quilting without any particular design in mind.
+This is doing quilting without any particular design in mind and without the pressure feet of the sewing machine – the quilting is done by guiding the layers by hand rather than under the pressure feet.
 A free motion style stitching is done here.
 A free motion foot is used.

 A technique in applique using fusible interfacing to adhere the applique pieces on to the base fabric – it makes applique easy for even beginners.
 You can then use machine stitches or hand stitches along the edge to finish the applique.